GoogleChrome/web.dev/src/site/content/en/blog/cors-rfc1918-feedback/index.md

 true` header to explicitly indicate that it grants access to the resource.

 {% Aside %}
-These headers are still in flux and may change in the future.
+These headers are still under development and may change in the future.
 No action is currently required.
 {% endAside %}